Home

 Technical Contact Technical Support

-• The internal circuitry of the TD range include a high performance audio compressor circuit.
+- The internal circuitry of the TDS range include a high performance audio compressor circuit.
 This maximises quality over the telephone line and reduces the difference between the loudest and quietest sounds.
 Listeners therefore get a more even signal that stays as loud as line conditions allow.

 Why does my Dialup disconnect itself sometimes?